Law Society of Saskatchewan

 • FAQs for CPD Providers

-Law Society of Saskatchewan Continuing Professional Development CPD Policy
+Law Society of Saskatchewan Continuing Professional Development Continuing Professional Development Policy

-Under the CPD policy, all active members are required to complete and report 12 hours of qualifying CPD within the calendar year.
+• all active lawyer members are required to complete and report 12 hours of qualifying CPD within the calendar year.

-Not less than 2 hours of the required 12 hours must pertain primarily to any one or any combination of the following topics (“Ethics Hours”):
+Not less than 2 hours of the required 12 or 6 hours must pertain primarily to any one or any combination of the following topics (Ethics Hours):

 • Professional responsibility